-Your trek Backpack/duffle bag: Your baggage on the trek will be carried by our porters, the maximum weight per trekkers is 15kg including your sleeping bag and down jacket, Other items not required on trek can be stored in our office or your hotel in Kathmandu
+Your trek Backpack/duffle bag: Our porters will carry your baggage on the trek, the maximum weight per trekkers is 15kg including your sleeping bag, and down jacket, Other items not required on a trek can be stored in our office or your hotel in Kathmandu

 Activity: City tour, Trekking

 We will be present there at the airport for your convenience to greet you and transfer to your desired hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
-If you arrive at night we will have the same discussion in the next day morning after your breakfast.
+When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
+If you arrive at night, we will have the same discussion the next day morning after breakfast.

 Day 02: - A full day sightseeing tour of Kathmandu, the capital valley